Aditi-Mhatre/Aditi-Mhatre/README.md

 # Hi there! 👋

-I'm Aditi, currently pursuing my Master's in Intelligent Adaptive Systems, specializing in AI/ML and Robotics.
-I love exploring new technologies and applying them to solve real-world problems.
+I'm Aditi, I enjoy exploring new technologies and applying them to solve real-world problems.

 ## 🚀 About Me
 - 🎓 Currently working on my Master's degree specializing in AI/ML.
 - 💻 Enjoy building and experimenting with new tech stacks.
 - 🔍 Always eager to learn and grow in the world of software development.

 ## 🛠️ Technologies & Tools
 ### Languages: